prahs/function-calling/README.md

     }
 }

+ii.

-userPrompt = Search bing for instructions to fly a kite
+userPrompt = Search bing for instructions to fly a kite.

 assistantResponse = {
     "role": "function_call",